Naushytcg/JetBlue-Trip-Automation/README.md

 To begin open a cmd window and type "webdriver-manager update"

-When this is done, type "webdriver-manager start"
+When this is done, type "webdriver-manager start" (You will leave this window open)

 Then in a new window type "protractor config"